One of the most important parts of any business, including eCommerce, is to ensure that the cash flow is positive and consistent.

 With these questions ironed out, you’ll be able to be on firm ground with your clients.

 Create a quotation before each order

 A smart invoicing strategy—or a smart strategy in general—is to have every agreement in writing.
 When dealing with other businesses, write down your agreements.
 Written agreements are solid evidence in case any disagreements or confusion arise.
 While your strategy may cover all of your clients, it doesn’t provide a specific agreement between you and your client for a specific job or a product purchase.

-Some clients that go for larger orders may ask for a estimate or a quote of possible cost associated with your goods and or services.
+Some clients that go for larger orders may ask for an estimate or a quote of the possible cost associated with your goods and or services.

 If by chance you are dealing with a large order that may come from another business, here are some things you should keep in mind –

 - Your client’s expectations

 - Timeframe for the products to be delivered?

 - The extent of the additional services (such as shipping) that you’ll be providing

 These questions can only be answered on a case-by-case basis, and you’ll need to make sure you have them answered in detail.
 That way, you can point to this quote (that you’ll have sent to your client) as a reference.